 Enzymes come from two sources: your cat’s food, and her body.
 Raw, fresh food contains enzymes.
 Enzymes are fragile, and are easily destroyed by heat, pesticides, herbicides, food preservatives, additives, artificial colourings, and flavour enhancers.
 Enzymes in your cat’s body are easily depleted by exposure to environmental toxins, air pollutants, and medications.

 So, if you are feeding a raw diet, and if you are here then we will assume you either are doing this or contemplating doing this, then the raw diet will generally provide all the enzymes required for your healthy cat.

 Do I need to add digestive enzymes to my cat’s diet?

 Why are we discussing enzymes then if the raw diet provides it already?
-Some cats, immune compromised cats, cats who have been on a commercial diet for a large part of their life, cats with allergies or intolerances, may require some additional assistance to extract all the goodness from the raw meals.
+Some cats, immune compromised cats, cats who have been on a commercial diet for a large part of their life, cats with allergies or intolerances, and especially cats with pancreatitis and who have suffered pancreatitis flares, may require some additional assistance to extract all the goodness from the raw meals.
 In this case we recommend adding a good quality digestive enzyme.
 This can be done at the time of prepping a large batch of raw using Raw Meow Mix, enzymes are not destroyed by the freezing process.
 You can also add it to the meals at the time of feeding, whichever is easiest for you.